jakes1403/Box-Pushing-Game/README.md

 The source code to the gameplay and engine behind Box Pushing Game.

+This game is published at https://jakes1403.itch.io/boxpushinggame

+Donate there to support the game!

 # About
 Box Pushing Game was a project I took on the side to learn C++ and how to make game engines.
 As a side effect the code is really bad.
 Feel free to do something about it :D